Deshaun Watson plans to fully participate in NFL combine

 “I’m hearing that.
 First round, anywhere in that range, top 10, top five, just depends on what the teams say,” said Watson, who is listed at 6-foot-3 and 215 pounds.

-"It's something I can't control.
+“It’s something I can’t control.
 I just make sure I can control what I can control.
-Stay positive," he said.
-"The height is the height.
-This is how God made me.
-My hands are this size.
-I can't really control that. .
-I can put on weight and be able to go out there and throw and run and talk in the interviews and my knowledge.
-But outside of physical and body, that's it."
+Stay positive,” he said.
+“The height is the height.
+This is how God made me.”

-NOTES: Super Bowl-winning quarterback Jim McMahon was the Davey O'Brien Legends Award recipient Monday night.
-He won the first O'Brien national quarterback award in 1981 while at BYU.
-He became the first player to be honored by the O'Brien Foundation as a collegian and then again following a professional career.
-McMahon has missed the award ceremony only twice in 35 years.

 Comments